ag-grid/ag-grid/grid-packages/ag-grid-docs/migration-guide-22.1-to-23.0.md

 ## CSS class renames

 Throughout the grid, many css classes have been renamed to make them more consistent.
-For clarity and debugability, we recommend that all themes update their css class name-based selectors to use the new names.
+For clarity and debuggability, we recommend that all themes update their css class name-based selectors to use the new names.

-If you want to upgrade to v23 without renaming your class name-based selectors, we provide a mixin to import the old class names.
-Include it in your custom theme file:
+// TODO mention ag-v22-to-v23-compatibility-mode ag-v22-to-v23-alias-renamed-classes()
 ```scss
 @import ag-alias-v22-to-v23-class-names();
 ```